Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Quantitative Results

 \subsection{Impact of Highlight Condition on Edits Made}

 Our second set of hypotheses concerns the specific changes that participants made to the code completions.
-We wanted to understand the extent to which the survival and modification of the AI-generated code were affected by our intervention.
 We found that the highlight condition has a significant effect on the number of characters added to the code, with the least characters added in the Edit Model condition.
-Interestingly, while there is no significant effect of highlight condition on overall token survival rate, the specific tokens edited varied by condition.
-Our analysis shows that the tokens highlighted in the Edit Model condition are not only (already) more likely to be edited by participants, but that highlighting them \emph{further boosts} the chance that they will be edited or removed.
+Interestingly, while the analysis shows no significant effect of highlight condition on overall token survival rate, the specific tokens edited varied by condition: tokens highlighted in the Edit Model condition are not only (already) more likely to be edited by participants, but highlighting them \emph{further boosts} the chance that they will be edited or removed.

 \paragraph{H3: Highlight condition will affect the \textbf{number of characters added} to the code}